Beach Leisure Centre

-The Beach Leisure Centre is a leisure centre located in Aberdeen, Scotland.
-It is operated by Sport Aberdeen.
-It is situated adjacent to Linx Ice Arena.
+The Beach Leisure Centre was a leisure centre located in Aberdeen, Scotland operated by Sport Aberdeen.

+The building first opened in 1989 and closed on 16 April 2023, at the same time as Bucksburn Swimming Pool, after a £687,000 reduction in funding by Aberdeen City Council, following the closure of the leisure pool on 21 August 2022 due to an increase in energy costs.
+It was situated adjacent to Linx Ice Arena and Aberdeen Beach Ballroom, a category B listed building.

+The Beach Leisure Centre is set to be demolished as part of the £150m City Centre/Beach Masterplan.

 History

 A leisure centre at the beach was being discussed by the council as early as 1979.
-The leisure centre opened in 1989.
+Construction began in 1986 and the leisure centre opened on 1 March 1989, with the swimming pool opening 4 months later on 26 June.
 The centre was initially operated by Crossland Leisure.

 The flumes have not operated since the COVID-19 pandemic due to their poor condition.
 In May 2022, Sport Aberdeen announced that the pool would close on 21 August after the summer school holidays as a cost saving measure due to high energy prices.
 It stated that the situation would be reviewed and the pool could reopen in summer 2023.

-On 2 March 2023, the council announced that the leisure centre would close permenantly on 16 April 2023, along with Bucksburn Swimming Pool due to a £687,000 reduction in its yearly budget for Sport Aberdeen.
+On 2 March 2023, the council announced that the leisure centre would close permanently on 16 April 2023, along with Bucksburn Swimming Pool due to a £687,000 reduction in its yearly budget for Sport Aberdeen.
 The council stated that a new beachfront facility was planned.

 Facilities

 The building is physically connected to the Beach Ballroom.
-The Beach Leisure Centre contains a swimming pool and a gym.
-There are three flumes:
+The Beach Leisure Centre contained a swimming pool and a gym.
+There were three flumes: